tmarfil/viptest/devcentral_post.md

 2. Each chunk is processed by a separate Python process.
 3. Results are collected in a shared queue.

-This approach allows VIPTest to one thousand URLs in leass than one minute.
+This approach allows VIPTest to test one thousand URLs in less than one minute.
 The Python code implements this using:

 ```python
 if args.concurrent: